api3dao/old-api3-docs/docs/airnode/v0.2/concepts/authorization.md

 `AirnodeRequesterRrpAuthorizer` inherits `SelfAdminnable` contract so whitelisting can be changed not only by the Airnode operator address but also by other admins that have the required rank level.
-This also means that each Airnode is adminned by themselves. [here](./adminnable.md#selfadminnable) you can find more info.
+This also means that each Airnode is adminned by themselves.

 #### setWhitelistExpiration